Cell Biology and Anatomy

 Dr. Jason Mussell received funding from the Arnold Gold Foundation for his project entitled “An argument for the ethical use of fetal remains in medical education.”

 Dr. Whim received funding from the Juvenile Diabetes Research Foundation International for his grant entitled, “Use of NPY1 antagonists as a new approach to preventing hypoglycemic-associated autonomic failure.”

-Andrew Hollenbach, Ph.D. was invited to give a series of lectures at Johns Hopkins University covering the topics LGBT Health Disparities and Writing of a Ruth L. Kirschstein NIH Training Grant.
+Andrew Hollenbach, Ph.D. was invited to give a series of lectures at Weill Cornell Medical School in New York City on the Writing of a Ruth L. Kirschstein NIH Training Grant.

-Lucio Miele, M.D., Ph.D. was invited to be an associate editor of the journal Oncogene.
+Lucio Miele, MD, Ph.D. was appointed to the Editorial Board of Oncogene.

 Microbiology, Immunology, and Parasitology